avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-24-6-run-install-script.md

 Once you've finished compiling, you should see a success screen.
 If your device freezes up - don't worry, just restart by unplugging your Pi's power cord.
 When you get back to your desktop, re-run the above setup.sh command to finish your install.
 If you need to recompile the sdk at some point post-workshop due to an update or manual modification, you should close any other processes like browsers on the pi as memory consumption during the compilation process is high.
 Compiling the SDK in non-GUI mode (`runlevel 3`) will help free up memory to compilation can happen more reliably and quickly.

-Now you just need to launch the sample app and get a refresh token from AVS so your device can authenticate with the cloud via Login With Amazon (LWA).
+Next we will launch the sample app and get a refresh token from AVS so your device can authenticate with the cloud via Login With Amazon (LWA).